AbdassalamAhmad/Job_Alerts/Readme.md

 ## TO-DO List
 - [ ] Put the state file in a seperate S3 Bucket.
+- [ ] Make the logic of sending the emails clearer.
 - [ ] Add tests to Lambda function code.
 - [ ] Try to use OOP (any ideas are appreciated).